lorenzo85/scenarios-ica/ingress-kubernetes/step3/text.md

-Create a Kubernetes [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) named `booking-ingress` in the `default` namespace to expose HTTP traffic on port `80` and for host `booking.example.com`.
+Create a Kubernetes [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) named `booking-ingress` in the `default` namespace to expose HTTP traffic on port `80` for host `booking.example.com`.

-Use as ingress class name `istio`, which we created in the previous step and the following configuration properties:
+Use as ingress class name `istio` (which we created in the previous step) and the following configuration properties:

 *ingress:*
 - name: `booking-ingress`